intershop/helm-charts/charts/pwa/README.md

     cron: "0 23 * * *"
 ```

-The above example configures the prefetch to happen everyday at 11:00 pm.
-It will request the initial page at https://customer-int.pwa.intershop.de/b2c/home
+The example above configures the prefetch to happen every day at 11:00 pm.
+It will request the initial page at https://customer-int.pwa.intershop.de/b2c/home.

-The only mandatory property is `host` to denote the full qualified name for your site.
-That host has to be contained in your ingress configuration.
+The only mandatory property is `host` – used to specify the fully qualified name for your site.
+This host must be contained in your Ingress configuration.
 All other properties have reasonable defaults.

 | Property | Default     |
 | -------- | ----------- |